timosarkka/ai-agent-news-summary/README.md

-# Job Search AI Agent
+# AI Agent for Job Search

 This AI Agent automates the job search process.